Rank 2 local systems and abelian varieties: A question of Grothendieck

-We can find a polarization by \cite[Remark 1.10(a)]{faltings2013degeneration} (as $X$ is a noetherian normal scheme), so assume we have one of degree $d$.
-Assume that $k=\bar{k}$ and that there exists an $l\geq3$ such that $A[l]\rightarrow X$ is isomorphic to a trivial étale cover.
+We can find a polarization by \cite[Remark 1.10(a)]{faltings2013degeneration}, so assume we have one of degree $d$.
+By the above reductions, we may assume that $k=\bar{k}$ and that there exists an $l\geq3$ such that $A[l]\rightarrow X$ is isomorphic to a trivial \'etale cover.
 Let $x\in X(k)$ be a $k$-point and let $C_{0}:=A_{x}$.
+Denote by $C:=(C_{0})_X$ the constant abelian scheme with fiber $C_{0}$ and polarization induced from that of $A_x$.
+By assumption the BT groups $A[p^{\infty}]$ and $C[p^{\infty}]$ are isomorphic.
+They are in fact isomorphic as \emph{quasi-polarized} BT groups by Corollary \ref{corollary:quasi-polarizations_extend}.

-Denote by $C:=C_{0,X}$ be the ``constant'' abelian scheme with fiber $C_{0}$.
-There are two induced ``moduli'' maps from $X$ to the separated moduli scheme $\mathscr{A}_{g,d,l}$.
+There are two induced moduli maps from $X$ to the separated (fine) moduli scheme $\mathscr{A}_{g,d,l}$.
 Consider the restrictions of these moduli maps to the formal scheme $X_{/x}$: Serre-Tate theory \cite[Theorem 1.2.1]{katz1981serre} ensures that the two formal moduli maps from $X_{/x}$ to $\mathscr{A}_{g,d,l}$ agree.
-Then by Lemma \ref{Lemma:formal_maps_agree} the two moduli maps agree on the nose, whence the conclusion. \end{proof} \begin{prop} Let $K/k$ be a finite, purely inseparable field extension.
-Let $A/K$ be an abelian variety such that $A[p^{\infty}]$ is the pullback of a BT group $G_{0}$ over $k$.
-Then $A$ is pulled back from an abelian variety over $k$. \end{prop}
+Then by Lemma \ref{Lemma:formal_maps_agree} the two moduli maps agree on all of $X$, whence the conclusion. \end{proof}

-\begin{proof} Let $B$ be the Chow $K/k$-trace of $A$.
-By definition, there is a natural map $B_{K}\rightarrow A$ and by \cite[Theorem 6.6]{conrad2006chow} this map is an isogeny (as $(K\otimes_{k}K)_{red}\cong K$, see the Terminology and Notations of \emph{ibid.}) with connected Cartier dual; in particular the kernel $I$ has order a power of $p$.
-The induced isogeny of BT groups $B[p^{\infty}]_{K}\rightarrow G_{0,K}\cong A[p^{\infty}]$ also has kernel exactly $I$.
-Applying Proposition \ref{Proposition:homomorphism_BT_primary_extension}, we see that this isogeny descends to an isogeny $B[p^{\infty}]\rightarrow G_{0}$ over $k$.
-Call the kernel of this isogeny $H$; then $H$ is a finite $k$-group scheme with $H_{K}\cong I$.
-Finally, $B/H$ is an abelian variety over $k$ and the induced map

-is an isomorphism.
-(Indeed, after the fact $H$ is trivial.) \end{proof} \begin{cor} Let $X/k$ be a normal, geometrically connected scheme of finite type over a field of characteristic $p$.
-Let $p\nshortmid N$ and $d$ be positive integers.
-Then the following two categories are equivalent \begin{itemize} \item Abelian varieties $A_{0}/k$ equipped with full level $N$ structure and an isogeny $\lambda\colon A_{0}\rightarrow A_{0}^{t}$ of degree $d$ \item Abelian schemes $A/X$ equipped with full level $N$ structure and an isogeny $\lambda\colon A\rightarrow A^{t}$ of degree $d$ such that $A[p^{\infty}]$ is isomorphic to the pullback of a BT group $G_{0}/k$ \end{itemize} \end{cor}
+We will use the following easy refinement. \begin{cor} Let $X/k$ be a normal, geometrically connected scheme of finite type over a field of characteristic $p$.
+Let $p\nmid N$ and $d$ be positive integers.
+Let $A\rightarrow X$ be an abelian scheme equipped with a polarization $\lambda$ of degree $d$ and a full level $N$ structure $\Gamma$.
+Suppose $A[p^{\infty}]$ is the pullback of a BT group $G_0$ over $k$.
+Then $(A,\lambda,\Gamma)$ is the pullback of a polarized abelian variety with full level-$N$ structure $(A_0,\lambda_0,\Gamma_0)$ over $k$. \end{cor}